 Fresno City College President Finalists Open Forum

-The forum schedule is forthcoming.
-All public forums will be held in the auditorium in the Old Administration Building (OAB) at the Fresno City College campus.
-The forums are open for you to attend in person and will be recorded* for viewing by those unable to attend.
-To maintain equitable experiences for all candidates, no live-streaming option will be available.
-Recordings of Finalist Forums will be available for viewing and providing feedback by 12 pm Wednesday, March 19th through midnight Friday, March 21st.
+All public forums were held in the auditorium in the Old Administration Building (OAB) at the Fresno City College campus.
+The forums were open for you to attend in person and have been recorded for viewing by those unable to attend.
+To maintain equitable experiences for all candidates, there was no live-streaming option available.
+Recordings of Finalist Forums were available for viewing and providing feedback from 12 pm Wednesday, March 19th through midnight Friday, March 21st .

-Each forum will be 45 minutes and will provide the opportunity for finalists to introduce themselves and respond to questions prepared in advance from internal and external community member suggestions.
+Each forum was 45 minutes and provided the opportunity for finalists to introduce themselves and respond to questions prepared in advance from internal and external community member suggestions.

 Fresno City College President Finalists